Can You Be Allergic to Hemp Hearts?

 All of this gets very confusing, but it’s helpful to know if you think you have a tree nut allergy.

-People can be allergic to peanuts, but not tree nuts (like coconut) or seeds like (sesame or sunflower seeds).
+People can be allergic to peanuts, but not tree nuts (like almonds) or seeds (like sesame seeds).
 So what you really need to know is that hemp is not considered a tree nut or a peanut.

 Who Should Eat Hemp Seeds?